Matthew Todd (footballer)

-Matty Todd (born 14 June 2001) is a Scottish football player who plays as a midfielder for club Dunfermline Athletic.
-Todd previously had a loan spell with Brechin City.
+Matthew Todd (born 14 June 2001), commonly known as Matty Todd, is a Scottish professional footballer who plays as a Midfielder for Scottish Premiership club St Johnstone.

 Career

 Todd was one of six players to join Dunfermline Athletic in May 2018 after graduating from Fife Elite Football Academy.
 He had previously taken part in a number of Dunfermline matches, and scored in a Fife Cup match against Burntisland Shipyard, which was abandoned after 50 minutes due to a serious injury to Pars player Aaron Splaine.

 Todd made his first appearance after signing with the club in a Scottish Challenge Cup victory over Inverness Caledonian Thistle, playing the full 90 minutes.
 His first league appearance came in a 3–0 win over Partick Thistle, where he replaced Kallum Higginbotham in the final minutes of the match.

 In September 2020, Todd moved on season-long loan to Scottish League Two side Brechin City.
 Following the postponement of football in the Scottish lower leagues in January 2021, Todd was recalled by his parent club.

 Following Dunfermline's relegation to League One, Todd became a first team regular making 40 appearances and scoring 10 goals in the 2022-23 Season.
 Todd won numerous end of season awards including Goal of the Season and Young Player of the Season, as well as being inducted in to the PFA Scotland Team of the Year.

+In June 2026, Todd moved to St Johnstone on a two year contract until summer 2028.